eamigo86/graphene-django-extras/README.md

 12. **StripGraphQLDirective**: Take a optional 'chars' string argument(default=" ").
 Return the taken string with the leading and trailing characters removed.
 The 'chars' argument is not a prefix or suffix; rather, all combinations of its values are stripped.
-13. **TitleCaseGraphQLDirective**: Return the taken string titlecased, where words start with an uppercase character and the remaining characters are lowercase.
+13. **TitleCaseGraphQLDirective**: Return the taken string title-cased, where words start with an uppercase character and the remaining characters are lowercase.
 14. **CenterGraphQLDirective**: Take a 'width' string argument and a optional 'fillchar' string argument(default=" ").
 Return the taken string centered with the 'width' argument as new length.
 Padding is done using the specified